 Are all 18650 batteries the same?

 No, not all 18650 batteries are the same.
-They can differ in capacity, voltage, chemistry, discharge rates, and intended usage, varying based on the specific manufacturer, model, and intended application. -
+They can differ in capacity, voltage, chemistry, discharge rates, and intended usage, depending on the manufacturer and model.

 What are the different types of 18650 cells?